Core focus

 Asset allocation & investment principles

 • Diversify rather than bet on one theme.
-Spreading capital across less-correlated asset classes and regions can smooth portfolio behaviour through cycles.
+Spreading capital across less correlated asset classes and regions can smooth portfolio behavior through cycles.

 • Keep a liquidity buffer.
 Beyond equities, bonds, real assets, and alternatives, holding cash or highly liquid instruments addresses uncertainty and opportunity cost.